isabella232/dynamic-media-classic.en-1/help/enabling-analytics-video-reports.md

 ---
 # Enable Adobe Analytics Video Reports{#enabling-adobe-analytics-video-reports}

-Using Adobe Analytics heartbeat-based video reporting, you no longer must enable the four video viewer events (Play, Pause, Stop, Milestone) when you configure Adobe Analytics in Dynamic Media Classic.
-Video Heartbeat works with out-of-the-box Dynamic Media Classic HTML5 Video and Mixed Media viewers.
+Using Adobe Analytics heartbeat-based video reporting, you no longer must enable the four video viewer events (Play, Pause, Stop, Milestone) when you configure Adobe Analytics in Adobe Dynamic Media Classic.
+Video Heartbeat works with out-of-the-box Adobe Dynamic Media Classic HTML5 Video and Mixed Media viewers.
 The video player generates tracking data for viewing within Adobe Analytics Video Reports.

 * For an introduction to streaming media and ‘heartbeat measurement’, see [About Adobe Analytics for Streaming Media](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html#about-adobe-analytics-for-streaming-media).

-* The integration of Adobe Analytics video reports with Dynamic Media Classic supports solution variables, but not custom variables.
+* The integration of Adobe Analytics video reports with Adobe Dynamic Media Classic supports solution variables, but not custom variables.

   See [Audio and Video parameters](https://experienceleague.adobe.com/docs/media-analytics/using/metrics-and-metadata/audio-video-parameters.html#metrics-and-metadata) for more information about solution variables and custom variables.